 For information on the Rationale/Colloquium process, please CLICK HERE.

 The Gallatin School of Individualized Study and the Robert F. Wagner Graduate School of Public Service have created a dual-degree program to enable students to earn both a Bachelor of Arts (BA) in Gallatin's Individualized Major and a Master of Public Administration (MPA) in either Wagner's Public and Nonprofit Management and Policy Program (PNP), or its Health Policy and Management Program (HPAM) in less time than it would take to complete the programs separately.
 This dual degree is designed for students with a strong commitment to public leadership, and will allow such students to enhance and focus their opportunities for learning, while helping them to build a meaningful career in public service.
 You are eligible to apply to be pre-tracked for the dual degree program when you have completed 72 credits.
-The fall deadline to apply has passed.
-Future deadlines will be announced at a later date.
+The fall deadline to pre-apply is October 1st, 2014.

 CONTACT NYU WAGNER:

 The Puck Building

 Icon View | List View

 Walk-in hours for Junior Class Adviser, Matthew A.J.
 Gregory, are Thursdays from 2pm to 4:30pm and Fridays 12:30pm to 3pm at 1 Washington Place in room 515